jofralogo/rprop/README.md

 @media only screen and (min-width: 1025px) { h1 { font-size: 42; } }
 ```

-## Specify a value for a specific Media-Query
+## Specify a value for a specific *Media-Query*
 Do you want to define a property for a specific screen size only?
-No problem
-You can use one of these mixins:
+No problem, You can use one of these mixins:
 ```scss
 @include smallprop($prop,$value);
 ```